List of earthquakes in South Korea

 This is list of earthquakes in South Korea.
 Earthquakes in South Korea are less frequent than in neighboring countries, such as China and Japan.

+Since 1978, an average of 26 earthquakes have been recorded in and around the vicinity of the Korean Peninsula each year.
+Most of these earthquakes are minor and barely noticeable, while only about 9 per year have a magnitude of 3.0 or higher.

 Earthquakes

-Significant earthquakes have occurred in South Korean prior to the 20th century.
+Significant earthquakes have occurred in what is now South Korea prior to the 20th century.